yoctoproject/poky/documentation/overview-manual/concepts.rst

 ":ref:`dev-manual/layers:understanding and creating layers`" section of the Yocto Project Development Tasks Manual.

-Following are some brief details on these core components.
+Here are some brief details on these core components.
 For additional information on how these components interact during a build, see the
 ":ref:`overview-manual/concepts:openembedded build system concepts`"